About This Page

 - Thunderbolt peripheral devices can be connected (daisy-chained) to the available port of the Thunderbolt Option Card.

 - Per the Thunderbolt specification, bus power is supplied to downstream (daisy-chained) peripheral devices.
-Apollo must be powered for the computer to recognize the daisy-chained device.
+However, Apollo must be powered for the computer to recognize the daisy-chained device.

 Thunderbolt and Mini DisplayPort